-Your spouse has to be full retirement age or older and must file and suspend before April 30, 2016 to use this strategy.
-The Bipartisan Budget Act of 2015 changed the law, and a spouse will not be able to collect benefits on the record of a worker who submits a request for suspension after April 29, 2015.
+En español | Yes.
+Generally, your spouse must file for and collect benefits before you can receive a spousal benefit.
+However, if your spouse reached full retirement age and voluntarily suspended his or her benefit before April 30, 2016, you can receive a spousal benefit even though your spouse suspended benefits.
+The Bipartisan Budget Act of 2015 changed the law, and a spouse cannot collect benefits on the record of a worker who submits a request for suspension after April 29, 2016.

 Note that different rules apply for divorced spouses.
 A divorced spouse does not have to wait for his or her former spouse to receive retirement benefits in order to receive ex-spouse benefits if both parties are age 62 or older and they have been divorced at least two years.